 Contempo is the premiere performance vehicle for graduate student composers in the Department of Music.
-Under the artistic direction of faculty composer Shulamit Ran, the group normally plays a five-concert series staged in a variety of prominent Chicago venues.
+Under the artistic direction of faculty composer Marta Ptaszynska, the group normally plays a five-concert series staged in a variety of prominent Chicago venues.
 Two of the group’s annual concerts are traditionally devoted entirely to providing a public forum for the performance of music by graduate students in the Music Department under the rubric of “Tomorrow’s Music Today.”
 The larger of these concerts takes place downtown and often consists mainly of dissertation compositions.

 Students benefit greatly from performances of the highest possible level, played by the Grammy Award-winning resident ensembles Pacifica Quartet and eighth blackbird together with guest artists (as needed) and conducted by new music expert Cliff Colnot.
 Performances by Contempo allow students to have their music heard by highly discerning listeners in full houses and to accrue the best possible recordings of their work for use in their dossiers for sharing and promoting their work as they apply to summer festivals, academic positions, and other professional opportunities.